moll/js-standard-http-error/README.md

 As always for errors, the non-enumerable `stack` property is there as well.

-For compatibility with Express.js or Koa's default request handler (the one that prints your errors out if you don't handle them), StandardHttpError.js also sets `status`, `statusCode` and `statusMessage` to be aliases of `code` and `message`.
+For compatibility with Express or Koa's default request handler (the one that prints your errors out if you don't handle them), StandardHttpError.js also sets `status`, `statusCode` and `statusMessage` to be aliases of `code` and `message`.
 They're non-enumerable to not pollute serialization.